POETSII/tinsel/README.md

   bool canRecv();

   // Receive a message (blocking), given size of message in bytes
-  // Any bytes beyond numBytes up to the next flit boundary will be ignored void recvMsg(void* msg, uint32_t numBytes);
+  // Any bytes beyond numBytes up to the next message boundary will be ignored void recvMsg(void* msg, uint32_t numBytes);

+  // Bulk send and receive
+  // ---------------------

+  // Receive multiple max-sized messages (blocking) void recvBulk(int numMsgs, void* msgs);

+  // Receive multiple messages (blocking), given size of each message void recvMsgs(int numMsgs, int msgSize, void* msgs);

+  // When enabled, use buffer for sending messages, permitting bulk writes
+  // The buffer must be flushed to ensure data is sent
+  // Currently, only blocking sends are supported in this mode bool useSendBuffer;

+  // Flush the send buffer (when send buffering is enabled) void flush();

   // Address construction/deconstruction
   // -----------------------------------